 From our earliest days we have welcomed both professional and amateur members: BSBI remains the biggest and most active organisation devoted to the study of botany in Britain, Ireland, the Channel Isles and the Isle of Man.
 Our training, outreach and research programmes continue to support botanists at all skill levels.

-An education programme supported by BSBI aims to bring high quality botanical training within the reach of all, from A Level students to professional development and postgraduate courses and qualifications.
-Scientific research on British botany is supported by our staff and officers, and through our research grants scheme, while our outreach activities help us reach new audiences and attract the next generation of botanists.
+An education and training grants programme supported by BSBI aims to bring high quality botanical training within the reach of all; scientific research on British botany is supported by our staff and officers, and through our research grants scheme, while our outreach activities help us reach new audiences and attract the next generation of botanists.

 The BSBI produces national Atlases and county Floras of the distribution of plants.
 We publish British and Irish Botany and hold conferences, workshops, indoor and field meetings.
 Members are kept informed by a newsletter three times a year and are invited to make use of our system of County Recorders and national referees who can help with the identification of plants.